-You will know that you have Irritable Bowel Syndrome if after every meal you experience pain in your stomach.
+You will know that you have Irritable Bowel Syndrome if, after every meal, you experience pain in your stomach.
 Or the pain might appear during specific times of the day.
-Other symptoms of this disorder are pain accompanying defecation, presence of mucus in faeces, diarrhoea and flatulence.
+Other symptoms of this disorder are pain accompanying defecation, presence of mucus in feces, diarrhea and flatulence.

 5. Urinary Tract Infection –